-By changing short term interest rates, the Bank of England can alter the cost of borrowing money in the rest of the economy.
+By changing short-term interest rates, the Bank of England can alter the cost of borrowing money in the rest of the economy.
 Its aim is to “influence the overall level of activity in the economy”, and ultimately inflation.

-Lower interest rates should mean faster growth
+Higher interest rates should mean slower growth

 Sometimes the Bank prioritises keeping a suitable level of employment and economic output over hitting its inflation target exactly, as it did in August 2016.